sandeepsoni/mobility-books/README.md

-# Mobility of charactes in fiction
+# Mobility of characters in fiction

 This project aims to detect and reason about the mobility of characters in fiction.